amirinisrael/amirinisrael.github.io/README.md

 The first thing to do when making a rack is to decide how large you want the rack platform to be.
 For example, if you plan to carry a laptop computer, measure its length and width and add an inch to all 4 sides.

-Heavy-duty pizza racks are normally made out of 5/16" OD x 0.035" thick steel tubing (the European equivalent is 8mm OD x 1mm thick).
+Heavy-duty pizza racks are normally made out of 5/16" OD x 0.035" steel tubing (the European equivalent is 8mm OD x 1mm).
 You'll need to source the tubing before you start.
 The sleeve used to connect the ends is one size up (3/8" x 0.028" or 10mm x 1mm).
 The photo below shows the pieces used in the platform, prior to brazing.

 ![platform_pieces_lr](https://user-images.githubusercontent.com/42239030/43993704-7dc5429e-9d9a-11e8-8327-2449877b269d.jpg)